 We offer six different programs ranging from a full academic year of study to several summer options.

 Amway donated $150,000 in scholarships, and in the third and final year of the program students from Michigan State University and Grand Valley State University will be eligible for apply for the remaining awards to help offset the cost of their participation in a study abroad program to China.
-Each scholarship is worth $5,000.
+Each scholarship is worth up to $5,000.

 Eligibility: Preference will be given to applicants who: